PassKit/passkit-php-grpc-sdk/README.md

 ### Authorization
 Simply request your SDK credentials from the [PassKit Portal](https://app.passkit.com/app/account/developer-tools).
 You will receive an email with your credentials on your registered email address.
-Follow the instructions in the email to decrypt `key.pem`, and then copy the files into your project (in this project & for the samples to work they are in the `certs` directory).
+Follow the instructions in the email to decrypt `key.pem`, and then copy the `.pem` files into your project (in this project & for the examples to work they should be in the `certs` directory).

 You will need the credentials when you setup the SSL connection to the server.